Skip to main content

 • a need to pee more often than usual

-These side effects should pass after a day or two.
+These side effects should go away after a day or 2.

 Drinking plenty of water during the first few days can help.
 You can also take painkillers such as paracetamol to reduce any discomfort.